ukaea/PROCESS/documentation/proc-pages/usage/running-process.md

 FACTOR = 1.5

 * Number of allowed unconverged scan points in a single PROCESS scan.
-NO_ALLOWED_UNFEASIBLE = 0
+* Leave this at 0 to stop the vary run only when a converged solution is found NO_ALLOWED_UNFEASIBLE = 0

 * include a summary file with the iteration variables at each stage.